urbit/docs/docs/using/messaging.md

 `;~dannum-mitryl this is a private message` - Set the audience and send a post in the same line.
 This works for all of the above.

-Your audience is configured 'implicitly' with regard to the following rules:
+Your audience is configured 'implicitly' with regard to the following rules (in order):

+- if you manually locked the audience, that audience.
 - if typing a post, the audience when you started typing.
 - if you activated a post, the post you activated.
-- if you manually locked the audience, that audience.
 - audience of the last post received.
 - audience of the last post sent.